-Effective Practices that Support the ID&T Learning Philosophy
+Effective Practices Supporting the ID&T Philosophy of Learning

 ID&T promotes the use of the following effective practices when creating or revising a course: